 We have a securities lending program whereby securities are loaned to third parties, primarily brokerage firms and commercial banks.
 We obtain collateral, usually cash, from the borrower, which must be returned to the borrower when the loaned securities are returned to us.
-Under our securities lending program, we were liable for cash collateral under our control of \$3.6 billion and \$3.1 billion at March 31, 2020 and December 31, 2019, respectively.
-Of these amounts, \$1.2 billion and \$1.3 billion at March 31, 2020 and December 31, 2019, respectively, were on open, meaning that the related loaned security could be returned to us on the next business day requiring the immediate return of cash collateral we hold.
-The estimated fair value of the securities on loan related to the cash collateral on open at March 31, 2020 was \$1.2 billion, all of which were U.S. government and agency securities which, if put back to us, could be immediately sold to satisfy the cash requirement.
+Under our securities lending program, we were liable for cash collateral under our control of \$3.7 billion and \$3.1 billion at June 30, 2020 and December 31, 2019, respectively.
+Of these amounts, \$1.3 billion at both June 30, 2020 and December 31, 2019 were on open, meaning that the related loaned security could be returned to us on the next business day requiring the immediate return of cash collateral we hold.
+The estimated fair value of the securities on loan related to the cash collateral on open at June 30, 2020 was \$1.3 billion, primarily U.S. government and agency securities that, if put back to us, could be immediately sold to satisfy the cash requirement.
 See Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements.